Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 10, 2018

-The bottom line is, what Proposition 63 is doing is, every time someone gets convicted of a felony, they're going to try to make them fill out a form in court indicating whether or not they own any guns or any guns are registered in their names.
-What most defense lawyers are doing is having their clients just plead the Fifth on that, because I've had some clients who just forget that they had a gun twenty years earlier.
-They filled that form out saying I don't have any guns and then those guys check – they run everywhere – to see whether or not you have a gun.
+The bottom line is that what Proposition 63 is doing is that every time someone gets convicted of a felony, they're going to try to make them fill out a form in court indicating whether or not they own any guns or whether any guns are registered in their names.
+What most defense lawyers are doing is having their clients just plead the Fifth on that because I've had some clients who just forget that they had a gun twenty years earlier.
+They filled that form out saying I don't have any guns, and then those guys check – they run everywhere – to see whether or not you have a gun.
 If it comes back that you have a gun, now you've lied on the form.
 You just got put on probation.
-That could be a probation violation looking at jail or prison time.
-So, most criminal defense attorneys, including myself, just have their clients plead the Fifth unless there's some exception or reason that you want your client to just fill the form out and say they have a gun or they don't have a gun.
+That could be a probation violation, looking at jail or prison time.
+So, most criminal defense attorneys, including myself, just have their clients plead the Fifth unless there's some exception or reason that you want your client just to fill the form out and say they have a gun or they don't have a gun.

 It's a big pain because regardless of what you say, they're now going to check to see if you have a gun.
 If they get a hit that you have a gun, now they're going to be looking at you saying, did you get rid of the gun?
 They're going to want some sort of proof that you got rid of the gun.
 So, they're really cracking down when it comes to guns in Los Angeles County based on all the gun violence that's going on across the country.

-So, Proposition 63 is a powerful tool to try to really keep track of guns and who has them, who doesn't have them.
-The bottom line is this, once you commit a crime – a felony and even some misdemeanors – domestic violence cases, weapon charges – you're going to lose your right to bear arms.
-You can't have guns anymore and they're doing that because they don't feel comfortable – I'm talking about the legislature and powers to be in Los Angeles County – don't feel comfortable with people who lose their temper and are committing violent crimes, having weapons, because that leads to more violent crimes.
+So, Proposition 63 is a powerful tool to try to really keep track of guns and who has them and who doesn't have them.
+The bottom line is this: once you commit a crime – a felony and even some misdemeanors – domestic violence cases, weapon charges – you're going to lose your right to bear arms.
+You can't have guns anymore, and they're doing that because they don't feel comfortable – I'm talking about the legislature and powers to be in Los Angeles County – don't feel comfortable with people who lose their temper and are committing violent crimes, having weapons, because that leads to more violent crimes.

 About the Author